-Eligibility - In the event of a death of a full-time employee's immediate family member, the employee may take a paid leave of absence for up to three consecutive days from the employee's regularly scheduled work.
+Eligibility - In the event of a death of a full-time employee's immediate family member, the employee may take a paid leave of absence for up to three days from the employee's regularly scheduled work with prior approval from the Department Head.
 Such leave will not be subtracted from any of the employee's leave credits.
 A part-time, temporary or seasonal employee is not eligible for paid bereavement or funeral leave but may be allowed to take time-off without pay provided the employee has prior approval from the Department Head.